ballerkobe808/invest/README - 9b DEDUCTIONS.txt

       travel costs required to maintain your rentals.
 This should not include auto and travel costs incurred to purchase your first rental or to expand your rental business into a new geographic location.
 Also include 50% travel meals.
+      Trips (as long as you go with the intent for business BEFORE you start it)

 Cleaning and Maintenance – include all cleaning expenses to prepare a unit for a tenant or once a tenant
     moves out.
 Include maid expenses here as applicable.
 You should also include maintenance expenses